hewliyang/fyp-typst/preliminaries.typ

     )],
 )

-MOS can be used to evaluate multiple dimensions of speech and not just naturalness including intelligibility, speaker similarity, typically denoted by subscripting as $"MOS"_"sim"$ for example.
+MOS can be used to evaluate multiple dimensions of speech and not just naturalness including intelligibility, speaker similarity, typically denoted by adding a prefix or suffix such as $"S-MOS"$ or $"MOS-N"$ for example.

 ==== Multiple Stimuli Hidden Reference and Anchor (MUSHRA)